Linear Chern-Hopf-Thurston conjecture: Preliminaries

 Given any irreducible analytic subvariety $Z$ of $X$, its conormal variety $T^*_Z X$ is defined to be the closure of the conormal bundle $T^*_{Z_{\reg}}X$ in $T^*X$.
 In particular, the conormal variety $T^*_X X$ of $X$ itself is equal to the zero section of $T^*X$.
 Every conormal variety $T^*_Z X$ is conic and Lagrangian in $T^*X$, and conversely, every conic Lagrangian subvariety of $T^*X$ is a conormal variety.
 Denote by $L(X)$ the abelian group of locally finite conic Lagrangian cycles on $T^*X$.
 The characteristic cycle is a group homomorphism

 where $K_0(D_c^b(X, K))$ is the Grothendieck group of $D_c^b(X, K)$.
-We will not review its precise definition (see e.g., \cite[Definition 4.3.19]{Di} and \cite[Chapter IX]{KS}).
-Instead, we focus on the following two important properties. \begin{theorem}[\cite{Kas}, {\cite[Theorem 4.3.25]{Di}}] Let $X$ be a complex manifold, and let $\sF$ be a constructible complex on $X$ with compact support.
+We will not go into its precise definition here (see e.g., \cite[Definition 4.3.19]{Di} and \cite[Chapter IX]{KS}).
+Instead, we will focus on the following two important properties. \begin{theorem}[\cite{Kas}, {\cite[Theorem 4.3.25]{Di}}] Let $X$ be a complex manifold, and let $\sF$ be a constructible complex on $X$ with compact support.
 Then

-where the right-hand side denotes the intersection number in $T^*X$. \end{theorem} Note that even though $T^*X$ is not compact, the intersection number is well-defined because it can be defined as a zero cycle in the support of $\sF$ in $X$ (see \cite[Chapter 6]{Fulton}).
+where the right-hand side denotes the intersection number in $T^*X$. \end{theorem} Note that even though $T^*X$ is not compact, the intersection number is well-defined because it can be interpreted as a zero cycle in the support of $\sF$ in $X$ (see \cite[Chapter 6]{Fulton}).

 \begin{proposition}[{\cite[Corollary 5.2.24]{Di}}] For any perverse sheaf $\sP$ on $X$, $CC(\sP)$ is effective.
 In other words,

 where $Z_i$ are irreducible subvarieties of $X$, $n_i\in \Z_{>0}$ and the sum is locally finite. \end{proposition}